jonas-fuchs/virHEAT/README.md

                         restrict the plot to a specific genomic region.
-  --sort, --no-sort     sort sample names alphanumerically (default: False) --min-cov 20          display mutations covered at least x time (only if per base cov tsv files are provided) -v, --version         show program's version number and exit
+  --sort, --no-sort     sort sample names alphanumerically (default: False) --min-cov 20          display mutations covered at least x time (only if per base cov tsv files are provided) -s scores_file pos_col score_col score_name, --scores scores_file pos_col score_col score_name
+                        specify scores to be added to the plot by providing a CSV file containing scores, along with its column for amino-acid positions, its column for scores, and descriptive score names (e.g., expression, binding, antibody escape, etc.).
+                        This option can be used multiple times to include multiple sets of scores.
+  -v, --version         show program's version number and exit
 ```